-Find a lawyer ANYWHERE IN CANADA
+Find a lawyer near you ANYWHERE IN CANADA

 To The Law In Canada

 The CanLaw Guide to Canadian Law for the layperson is written in plain English for people just like you.

 Knowing a little about the law will empower you in dealing with lawyers and courts, crowns and police.

 CanLaw's Guide to Canadian Law for the layperson cover the basic information people need when they are involved in a legal problem.